purpleopossum/OuterTune/CONTRIBUTING.md

       authorship.
 [Example](https://github.com/DD3Boh/OuterTune/commit/b0dc59682190b41f0200e9df5174322acaa3d40d)
     - If this is not possible please provide the source in the commit description.
 [Example](https://github.com/DD3Boh/OuterTune/pull/59/commits/e40325dd86ac2c30347cfd4f9e92bbf15a0d0c82)
-- Do not merge `dev` into your branch
+- IMPORTANT: When merging `dev` into your branch
-    - Instead, please rebase over dev
+    - Best: Please rebase over dev
+    - Less good: Merging dev into your branch via merge commit.
+We do not like this as it clobbers the commit history.
+      If you do this, your pull request will be squashed and merged
-- Merge conflicts
+- IMPORTANT: Merge conflicts
     - As per the previous point, please rebase and conflicts are to be resolve in the commits themselves
     - We may ask you to rebase your PR if merge conflicts are an issue when merging
+    - In the event you do not wish to rebase, your pull request will be squashed and merged as stated above
 - If database schema changes are required, please state clearly if a version increment is required.
 Additional details are in the `Database schema changes` section
 - For multi-part commits where all parts are required for functionality, use